andreas-prouza/ibm-i-build/README.md

 * The open source package manager (YUM) is installed on IBM i

-    You can do this in ACS
+    You can do this using ACS

 * Recommended: BASH is installed and set to your profile